Starting your Journey – Eldering in Retirement

 Some, the ‘Heroes’, answer the call, but need a guide to direct them on their Quest.
 They meet an Elder, who imparts knowledge or gifts and mentors them in preparation for their Quest.

-Shortly afterwards our ‘Hero’ crosses over into the Special World and the Elder disappears (or dies).
+Shortly afterwards our ‘Hero’ crosses over into the Special World and the Elder disappears into the background.
 Sometimes the Elder re-appears in ghost-like form at moments of crisis, providing the Hero with a key piece of information, motivation or insight.
 The Elder has given his/her Gift and the focus of attention returns to the Hero in the fulfillment of their Quest.
 Which is as it should be!

 But in the modern western world there is a crisis.
 The Elders have been hidden away in old-age homes and the Heroes have forgotten that without their knowledge and wisdom, their Quests can go seriously wrong – leading to greed, death and destruction.

-So for a moment instead of following the Hero, we need to follow (at a respectful distance) the Elder.
+So instead of following the Hero, we need to follow (at a respectful distance) the Elder.
 How did they come to play such a pivotal role, what value did they really bring and would the Hero have triumphed if the Elder had not been there?

 The Elder’s Journey

-But we also learn that they have a driving need to atone for past mistakes.
+But we also learn that Elders have a driving need to atone for past mistakes.
 In the ancient stories, it might have been mistakes that led to the sacking of the village, the arrival of evil spirits or the failure of the army in war.
-In the modern story they are the mistakes, the regrets and the lost opportunities committed in the pursuit of wealth, consumption and “a better life for all”.
+In the modern story they are the mistakes, the regrets and the lost opportunities committed in the pursuit of wealth, consumption and “a better life-style”.

 At first the Hero rejects the Elder's gifts – after all they are a new generation and things have changed; they think the gifts are no longer relevant.
 It is only after the Elder has described and explained the mistakes that they themselves had made, and how many of those mistakes could cause the Hero’s Quest to fail, that the Hero starts to listen (every Quest allows for the Elder’s speech!).
 With the benefit of experience the Elder is able to prepare the Hero.